 - Risk of exposure to extremist idealogies

-E-safety has a very high priority at Saint Gregory’s and all students receive advice and guidance appropriate to their age.
-As well as learning about e-safety in their computing lessons, students get more targeted input as part of the PSHE programme.
-Our PSHE mornings cover key themes on e-safety through lessons and talks, these key messages will then be built on during tutor time and in dedicated events, such as UK Safer Internet Day.
+Online Safety has a very high priority at Saint Gregory’s and all students receive advice and guidance appropriate to their age.
+As well as learning about Online Safety in their Computer Science lessons, students get more targeted input as part of the PSHE programme.
+Our PSHE mornings cover key themes on Online Safety through lessons and talks, these key messages will then be built on during tutor time and in dedicated events, such as UK Safer Internet Day.

-Our E-safety policy outlines the measures in place to safeguard all students whilst in School.
+Our Online Safety and Social Media Policy outlines the measures in place to safeguard all students whilst in school.
 To help you keep students safe at home and in other settings we have put together some useful advice and weblinks.

 - Social Networking